Leif-Rydenfalk/cell/Thoughts.md

 --------------------------------------------------
 4. Possible Killer Feature (if you’re looking for one)
 --------------------------------------------------
-**“Cellular Functions”** – compile a *single* Rust function to WASM, wrap it in a 5-line genome.toml, and `mitosis` spawns it inside a pre-compiled WASM runtime (Wasmtime).
+**“Cellular Functions”** – compile a *single* Rust function to WASM, wrap it in a 5-line Cell.toml, and `mitosis` spawns it inside a pre-compiled WASM runtime (Wasmtime).
 You’d get:

 - millisecond cold-start (no LLVM)
 - memory limits via Wasmtime’s store limits instead of cgroups